morrownr/USB-WiFi/home/USB_WiFi_Adapter_out-of-kernel_drivers_for_Linux.md

 - will likely never be supported by an in-kernel driver
 - limited availability, has mostly been replaced by rtl8812bu

 Recommendation: This chipset doesn't provide any significant advantages over the mt7612u chipset and the driver for the mt7612u chipset is far superior and is professionally maintained in the Linux kernel.
-Your long term happiness is probably best served by buying an adapter with a mt7612u chipset if you are looking for an AC1200 class adapter.

 -----